nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 It should contain most metadata fields that would otherwise appear on a Certificate of Incorporation.

-While values of the data fields are not necessarily in English, any notary authority may decline filings using languages beyond their ability.
+While values of the data fields are not necessarily in English, any witness authority may decline filings using languages beyond their ability.

 ```
 fullname = "SAMPLE DATA FOR UNINCDB TUTORIAL"
 type = "Quasi-LLC"
 date_creation = "1970-01-01"
 status = "Active"
-fields = "Information Technology; Notary Service"
+fields = "Information Technology; Public Database"
 president = "NERUTHES"
 secretary = "NERUTHES"
 charter_hash = "ad832442bd31ba2f90722ddc081c0089047388d6"
 addresses = [
     "https://github.com/nekostein/unincdb",
 ]
-notary = [
+witness = [
     "https://unincdb.nekostein.com/1970/unincdb-tutorial.pdf"
 ]
 ```